zonecheung/trello_clone/README.md

 ## Miscellaneous

 The code is written based on certain `rubocop` recommendations, run `rubocop` to verify if there are any offenses.

+## Problems

+There's probably a transpiling error the first time `yarn test` is run, it might be related to coffeescript compiler.
+The next run should be OK.